javiexin/extension/API.md

 * **Update 1.0.2**: The Improved Extension Mgr may be disabled in a multi action; it is done last to avoid crash.
 Trying to use multi action on an empty list now triggers an error.
 Minor bug fixes.
 * **NEW 1.0.3**: Improve visuals and form behaviours in extension list for actions on multiple extensions:
-- alow selecting all extensions that support an specific action
+	- allow selecting all extensions that support an specific action
 	- enable only the multi-actions that are relevant for the selected extensions
 	- out of the selected extensions, only those supporting an specific action are taken into consideration when executing multi-action

 ## Things to do (future functionality)